 Content writing isn’t just writing per se; it is the ability to indulge in constructive communication online.
 And it is not just limited to blogs; even something as small as footer content can be effectively pinned down in a way to showcase the brand in good light and attract customers.

 Not just that, blog descriptions, category descriptions, website blurbs, ‘About us’ content, videos, articles, and more; such entities form a part of content writing or content marketing to be more specific.
 The thing with content writing is that if it is done poorly; you will surely lose a substantial percentage of customers.

 Another important facet that shouldn’t go unnoticed is the fact the content plays a major role in positive SEO for brands.
 And when it comes to e-commerce; there’s no bigger luxury than good SEO, as it brings in customers directly.

 Hence, keyword-oriented content which is both unique and relevant is the name of the game in the e-commerce industry today.

 “How well we communicate is determined not by how well we say things, but how well we are understood.” – Andrew Grove, former CEO at Intel Corp

-Be it the website code, interface, UX, design or content, you need to be sure of what you’re putting out there, because not just hard work and sweat, money is on the line too.
+Be it the website code, interface, UX, design, or content, you need to be sure of what you’re putting out there, because not just hard work and sweat, but money is on the line too.
 And not just that, you need to try and test every small detail on different devices.
-A design element which is gleaming on the desktop might not leave a similar impression on a tablet.
+A design element that is gleaming on the desktop might not leave a similar impression on a tablet.
 Understand?